 Before prosecution, there’s detection—and that’s where forensic investigators make their impact.
 From an internal perspective, forensic accountants can push for greater transparency in financial practices and a wider culture of ethics.
 From an external perspective, investigators can focus on building a concrete chain of evidence that builds a case against the specific perpetrators of a crime.
 In both spheres, emerging tech should play an increasing role.
 With a growing amount of data to draw upon, AI and machine learning can streamline compliance processes and uncover previously hidden patterns of financial crime.

 While prosecutors may run into many of the same old constraining factors surrounding financial crime, investigators will remain on the front line of the fight, and today’s forensic accounting programs are preparing them for it.

-David Shapiro is a distinguished lecturer at John Jay College of Criminal Justice, where he teaches classes in forensic accounting, white-collar crime, and forensic financial analysis.
+David Shapiro is a distinguished lecturer at John Jay College of Criminal Justice, teaching classes in forensic accounting, white-collar crime, and forensic financial analysis.
 He received his MBA and his JD from Seton Hall University.

 Shapiro’s expertise truly runs the gamut: he’s worked as a special agent with the FBI, as an assistant public prosecutor, and as a corporate investigator in the private sector.
 His focus throughout has been on financial crime risks.
 In addition to his work as coordinator of John Jay’s fraud examination and financial forensics (FEFF) program, he’s published numerous academic articles on white-collar crime and forensic accounting.
 Shapiro contributed a chapter to the 2012 book How They Got Away With It: White Collar Criminals and the Financial Meltdown.